y-ken/fluent-plugin-watch-process/README.md

   * this formats objects to csv strings.
   * currently, it is needed that `command` outputs the results in csv format.
     * this is because white space delimiter is not suitable for Windows, in which empty values are often mixed.

+**Note:** When using with PowerShell 7 which is previously known as PowerShell Core, you must specify `powershell_command` parameter as `pwsh`.
+Otherwise, this plugin does not work correctly on PowerShell 7 (pwsh).
+This is because PowerShell Core and PowerShell 7 use different command name which is `pwsh` not `powershell`.

 ## FAQ